What is My Aged Care?

 Initially you will be required to fill out the eligibility form online or over the phone.

-Once My Aged Care determine that you are eligible to complete an Aged Care Assessment (ACA), a face-to-face interview will be organised by My Aged Care and performed by a member of the Aged Care Assessment Team (ACAT or ACAS in Victoria).
+Once MAC determine that you are eligible to complete an Aged Care Assessment (ACA), a face-to-face interview will be organised by MAC and performed by a member of the Aged Care Assessment Team (ACAT or ACAS in Victoria).

 Therefore, the assessment is a compulsory first step to receiving aged care services such as residential aged care facility, home care, transition care or respite.